Alec Issigonis: Honours

 Issigonis was appointed a Commander of the Order of the British Empire (CBE) in the 1964 Birthday Honours.

 In 1964 Issigonis was appointed a Royal Designer for Industry (RDI).

 He was elected a Fellow of the Royal Society (FRS) in 1967.

 He was granted the rank of Knight Bachelor in the 1969 Birthday Honours and was knighted by Queen Elizabeth II during an investiture ceremony at Buckingham Palace on 22 July of the same year.

 In 2003 he was inducted into the Automotive Hall of Fame in the United States.

+The Weeny Issi, a car based on Mini in 2013 video game Grand Theft Auto V named in his honour.